Dr Leonardo Carmignani is a postdoc researcher in the Neanderthal Legacy research project.

 In 2014, the increasing interest towards the technological changes across the Middle-Upper Palaeolithic boundary have driven me to plan - as principal investigator – the excavation project at the site of Grotta Mario Bernardini (Italy).
 Within the past 10 years, I successfully pioneered and applied a multidisciplinary approach in stone tools combining lithic experimentation, technological analysis and 3D modelling.
 Over the last three years, I have focused on increasing the resolution of stone tool representation and providing exhaustive 3D virtual visualization of lithic artefacts.
 In 2019 I have further developed the 3D methodology for archaeological artefacts while working for the University of Leiden 3D SALT/SWAT’s project.

 I have wide-ranging experience in international research projects in Ethiopia, France, Spain, and Italy.
-In September 2020, I was awarded a 3-year postdoctoral grant (NWO) for a VICI project entitled “Neandertal Legacy.
+In September 2020, I was hired as a junior researcher by Professor M.A.
+Soressi in her IVCI (NWO) project entitled “Neandertal Legacy.
 Contacts and interactions in Europe 40,000 years ago”.

 No relevant ancillary activities